 This satellite image of The Station Fires in Los Angeles from the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Aqua satellite captured this true-color image around 1:55 p.m. local time on September 2, 2009.
 Puffy white clouds hover in the east, but dingy gray smoke lingers in the west and south.

 Photo Credits: MODIS Satellite Image provided by NASA

 The Station Fire had cost more than $27 million to fight, according to the Los Angeles Times.
-According to September 3 report from California’s Department of Forestry and Fire Protection, the fire had burned 160,000 acres, and had damaged or destroyed more than 70 homes, three commercial properties, and more than 30 outbuildings or other structures.
+According to a September 3 report from California’s Department of Forestry and Fire Protection, the fire had burned 160,000 acres and had damaged or destroyed more than 70 homes, three commercial properties, and more than 30 outbuildings or other structures.
 Hundreds of commercial properties and thousands of homes remained under threat, but the fire was 38 percent contained on September 4th, 2009.

 Monitoring and Mapping Fire Disasters